HassanChmsdn/9eaa26cf-3431-43d0-8cbb-8e6077aa85ca/README.md

 The application should now be running locally.
 Open your web browser and visit http://localhost:4200 to view the application.

-Usage
-Provide instructions on how to use or interact with your application.
-Include any relevant details about how to navigate, input data, or perform actions.

-Deployment
-Describe how to deploy your project to a production environment.
-Include any necessary steps, configurations, or commands.
-For example, if you are deploying to Netlify, you might include:

-    ```bash
-    npm run build
-    netlify deploy --prod
-    ```

 Built With
 Angular - The web framework used
 Angular Material - UI components